gc-labs/ddplus/README.md

 ddplus
 ======
+Based on the ddless utility:

-sync disconnected block devices, using a state file to minimize delta size
+Sync disconnected block devices, using a state file to minimize delta size

+Creates a delta file of changes with can be applied to a remote block device or flat file